World Bank dims outlook for global economy amid Russia war - NewsBreak

 Emerging market and developing economies are collectively forecast to grow 3.4% this year, decelerating from a 6.6% pace in 2021.

-“There’s a severe risk of malnutrition and of deepening hunger and even of famine,’’ Malpass warned.
+“There’s a severe risk of malnutrition and of deepening hunger and even of famine,’’ Malpass said.

-The World Bank expects oil prices to surge 42% this year and for non-energy commodity prices to climb nearly 18%.
-But it foresees oil and other commodity prices both dropping 8% in 2023.
-It likened the current spike in energy and food prices to the oil shocks of the 1970s.

-“Additional adverse shocks,’’ the agency warned in its new Global Economic Prospects report, “will increase the possibility that the global economy will experience a period of stagflation reminiscent of the 1970s.’’

 Comments / 0